After Charlie Kirk's murder, some Republicans talk revival as others seek retribution

 Deputy Chief of Staff Stephen Miller suggested that the federal government would "identify, disrupt, dismantle and destroy" left-wing networks that he blamed without evidence for fomenting violence, and Trump vowed to label the nebulous left-wing "antifa" ideological movement a "major terrorist organization."

-On Sunday night, President Trump hailed Kirk as a "martyr," which others like like onetime Trump advisor Steve Bannon have echoed.
-Pro-Trump influencer Chaya Raichick, who runs the "Libs of TikTok" social media account wrote "THIS IS WAR."
+On Sunday night, President Trump hailed Kirk as a "martyr," which others like onetime Trump adviser Steve Bannon have echoed.
+Pro-Trump influencer Chaya Raichik, who runs the "Libs of TikTok" social media account, wrote "THIS IS WAR."
 And lawmakers like Wisconsin GOP Rep. Derrick Van Orden compared Kirk's killing as a catalyst similar to Sept.
 11 and that he would "not allow these leftist scumbags to take my country."

 Prominent online voices on the right have called for people who have made social media posts criticizing Kirk or mocking his death to lose their jobs or face investigation, including the vice president telling people to "call them out and, hell, call their employer."

-The president and his Federal Communications Chairman Brendan Carr are facing questions about freedom of speech protections after Carr threatened ABC over remarks made by late night host Jimmy Kimmel about Kirk's killing in a monologue last week.
+The president and Federal Communications Chairman Brendan Carr are facing questions about freedom of speech protections after Carr threatened ABC over remarks made by late night host Jimmy Kimmel in a monologue last week about Kirk's killing.
 ABC took Kimmel's show off the air in a move some legal experts say is illegal "jawboning," when government officials pressure private companies to suppress speech.

 Beyond specific feelings of spiritual resolve or political retribution, Republicans have begun to sour on America's future.